The Grow Our Own (GOO) Teachers Initiative is an opportunity for students of the following programs to qualify for stipends*:

 Neighbor island students will also receive travel stipends to cover roundtrip flights that are purchased by the GOO recipients to attend mandatory face-to-face meetings.

-Travel stipends are issued immediately after each face-to-face meeting when attendance is confirmed and travel support documents (i.e., air itinerary and receipt, boarding passes, etc.) are submitted to ITE Secondary.
+- Travel stipends are issued immediately after each face-to-face meeting when attendance is confirmed and travel support documents (i.e., air itinerary and receipt, boarding passes, etc.) are submitted to Marie Guillermo.

-What happens if I need to repeat a course for any reason (i.e., no pass, withdraw after official drop date, etc.)?
+Repeated courses for any reason (i.e., no pass, withdraw after official drop date, etc.) will not be funded.

 To apply for GOO funding, please complete the appropriate application: